 The anticipated user rate impacts presented in Table 7-4 do not account for potential O&M costs associated with the recommended treatment improvements.
 The rate increases also do not account for recommended replacement/rehabilitation or short-lived asset replacement budgets.
 These budget items will require further analyzing by the City's financial consultant as part of a full-rate study.
 The rate impacts for pipeline replacement/rehabilitation are usually delayed until after the capital improvement plan for the collection system is completed.
-This is due to the fact that the CIP should be replacement/rehabilitation.
+This is due to the fact that the CIP should be replacing more than the average linear footage recommended for the annual replacement/rehabilitation.
 Keller Associates does not anticipate that future collection system improvements will increase the City's O&M requirements.
 In fact, with new facilities and pipelines, it may be the case that maintenance demands for the collection system could decrease slightly.
 It should be noted that all costs are in 2016 dollars; the City should plan on annual increases in user rates of 2-5% to account for inflation.